waterloop/waterloop-website/waterloop-site/src/pages/TeamPage/README.md

 # Bugs/Existing Issues
 1. Not using ```http://beta.hub.waterloop.ca/api``` as endpoint
-2. The ```toggleOpen``` state variable is used to for the TeamFilter mobile mode and is not needed here.
-Should be moved to the TeamFilter component.

 # Next Steps
 The following are functionality that should exist or be discussed.